AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Start monitoring Java applications/Enable ARMS to monitor an EDAS application.md

 ## Prerequisites

+If the JDK Version is 1.8.0\_25 or 1.8.0\_31, you may fail to install the arms Agent.
+In this case, upgrade the JDK to the latest version in 1.8.X.

 ## Enable ARMS to monitor an application in the EDAS console

 1. Log on to the [EDAS console](https://edas-intl.console.aliyun.com).